Home | Browse Topics | Health & disability | Disability rights | Agreeing to treatment or services: The issue of “consent”

 How do I make an advance directive?

 Although an advance directive doesn’t have to be in writing, it’s highly recommended that it is.
-Doctors will be extremely cautious about supporting verbal statements that have been reported to them by family members – for example, if you had once said something like “If I was ever in that state, I wouldn’t want to be kept alive.”
+Doctors will be extremely cautious about supporting verbal statements that have been reported to them by family members.
+For example, if your brother tells the doctor that you had once said to him, “If I was ever in that state, I wouldn’t want a blood transfusion,” the doctor would probably still administer a blood transfusion.

 So while advance directives can be made verbally, it’s much better to put them in writing.
 It’s also a good idea to involve the doctor you’re most familiar with, usually your GP, when you make it.
 Involving your doctor has several advantages, such as: